 Mesh window screens should keep annoying pests and flies from entering your home.
 This way, you can enjoy the night breeze without inviting any of these unwanted guests.
 You can also hang a window fly trap to catch them before they even come in.

 Gnats can be prevalent when there is an infestation.
 And although, the bite does not cause serious diseases, you could experience immediate pain and other discomfort.

 Wear Light Clothing

 Gnats tend to hover over dark colors.
 Therefore, you can switch to clothes of lighter colors when you intend to spend the night outside to avoid a gnat bite.

 Trying to have a peaceful night of sleep with gnats in your house might not be possible.
 Even though some types of gnats don’t bite, you’ll find that most of them do.

 Do gnats bite at night?
-Yes, especially if they’re females getting ready to lay their eggs.
+Yes, especially if they’re females needing blood and getting ready to reproduce.
 They can bite pets, livestock, and, you guessed it, humans!

 All you’ll have to do is stay away from water sources, cover any exposed skin, and close your windows at night.

-We highly recommend the to use Trappify Gnat Traps as a preventative in avoiding gnat bites – CLICK HERE To See On AMAZON
+Grab Trappify Gnat Traps as a preventative in avoiding gnat bites.